davervw/ts-emu-c64/README.md

 ### Known Issues ###

 >Keyboard emulation isn't great with Google Chrome/Chromium currently.
 The web client acts blocked while a key is down and doesn't paint on screen until you let go.
+STOP isn't working with Google Chrome for some reason as well, so careful with recursion.

 >Because Ctrl+W closes the web browser with Firefox/Chrome, Alt is implemented as the Commodore Key.
 Known bug (feature?) with Firefox/Chrome.